alexandermueller/Cubemap-Reprojector/README.md

 **Requirements:**

-This script requires python 2, pip, and the pillow image library (or more commonly, PIL) installed in pip.
+This script requires python 2, pip, and the pillow image library (or more commonly, PIL) installed with pip.

 **Usage:**